open-socialism/open-socialism-site/open-socialism/criticisms/open-socialism-is-unproven.md

 ## Cooperative Businesses

-[The Mondragon Corporation](https://en.wikipedia.org/wiki/Mondragon_Corporation){:target="_blank"} is a [worker cooperative](https://en.wikipedia.org/wiki/Worker_cooperative){:target="_blank"} which has values of cooperation and a relatively even distribution of wealth (executives on average only make 5 times a minimum wage earner which are actually rare since most roles a considered a form of specialization).
+[The Mondragon Corporation](https://en.wikipedia.org/wiki/Mondragon_Corporation){:target="_blank"} is a [worker cooperative](https://en.wikipedia.org/wiki/Worker_cooperative){:target="_blank"} which has values of cooperation and a relatively even distribution of wealth (executives on average only make 5 times a minimum wage earner which are actually rare since most roles are considered a form of specialization).

 ## Wikipedia